TYPES OF WOOD

 Strip flooring is the most popular and traditional of all wood floors, and the strips you can buy measure between 1-1/2 and 3 inches wide.
 Planks range from about 3 to 7 inches wide.
 Parquet flooring comes in preassembled tiles or it's custom-made.
 Parquet is ideal for creating eye-catching geometric shapes, weaves, and herringbone patterns.
 All three flooring styles come unfinished or prefinished and in thicknesses ranging from 5/16 to 3/4 inch.

-Many homeowners choose traditional, unfinished hardwood-strip flooring in either red oak or maple because it's affordable, attractive, and they can choose the stain color or leave it natural.
+Many homeowners choose traditional, unfinished hardwood-strip flooring in either white or red oak or maple because it's affordable, attractive, and they can choose the stain color or leave it natural.
 However, unfinished wood requires sanding, staining (if desired), and a clear topcoat finish.

 You can usually find local and FSC certified woods

-Wood floors are natural looking and beautiful
+Wood floors are traditional, classic, natural looking and beautiful

-Solid wood floors are quite durable.
+Solid wood floors are easy to clean, long lasting and quite durable.

 They will get scratched, there is no way around that, but less so with harder woods like maple or oak.
 Pine for example is very soft and will unquestionably pick up dings and scratches through normal wear and tear.